emk/subtitles-rs/README.md

 Things which I'd love to see `substudy` support include:

 - Creating various sorts of parallel media: subtitles, Anki cards, etc.
-- Exracting audio and images corresponding to individual subtitles.
 - Automatic vobsub to `*.srt` conversion, using OCR and character databases.
 There are several open source Windows tools which tackle this, but it should be theoretically possible to do a lot better.